jodyneckles/dc-web-091718/04-one-to-many/README.md

 ## Deliverables

 * Create a User class.
 The class should have these methods:
-  * `#initialize` which takes a username and have a reader method for the username
+  * `#initialize` which takes a username and has a reader method for the username
   * `#tweets` that returns an array of Tweet instances
   * `#post_tweet` that takes a message, creates a new tweet, and adds it to the user's tweet collection
 * Create a Tweet class.
 The class should have these methods: